Superman and Lois Lane: 1938–1986

 The first DC Comics story where Superman marries Lois Lane (not dreams, hoaxes or imaginary tales, but in DC canon) was in Action Comics #484 (June 1978).
-In this 40th anniversary of Superman issue, a wizard wanted to rid the world of Superman but had no idea that Superman had a secret identity.
-Clark, with no memory of being Superman and therefore no need to pretend to be a coward.
-The new take charge Clark Kent, who was fearless and bold, became very attractive to Lois Lane—proving that it was more about attitude and personality than superpowers that attracted her to Superman.
-Lois and the new Clark began dating, fell in love and eventually, he proposed the couple got married.
-On their honeymoon, when Lois saw Clark caught in a crossfire that should have killed him, but left no mark on him, she began to suspect he was really Superman.
-Lois tried to cut a lock of his hair, the scissors broke.
-As much as she loved Clark with no memory of being Superman, Lois knew that the world needed Superman and found the wizard who had cast the spell and had him reverse it.
-Clark remembered he was Superman but also his marriage to Lois.
-He took Lois to the Fortress of Solitude and married her again in a Kryptonian ceremony as Superman.
+In this issue, celebrating Superman's 40th anniversary, The Wizard wanted to rid the world of Superman, however, he had no idea that Superman had a secret identity.
+Clark, with no memory of being Superman and therefore no need to pretend to be a coward, became fearless and bold, thus becoming attractive to Lois Lane—proving that it was more about attitude and personality than superpowers that attracted her to Superman.
+Lois and the new Clark began dating and fell in love.
+Eventually, he proposed, and the couple got married.
+On their honeymoon, when Lois saw Clark caught in a crossfire that should have killed him but left no mark on him, she began to suspect he was really Superman.
+To further prove this, Lois tried to cut a lock of his hair, and the scissors she used broke.
+As much as she loved the new Clark with no memory of being Superman, Lois knew that the world needed Superman, and found The Wizard, who had cast the spell, and made him reverse it.
+Clark remembered he was Superman, but also his marriage to Lois.
+He then took Lois to the Fortress of Solitude and married her again in a Kryptonian ceremony as Superman.
 From that point on, Lois and Clark/Superman of the alternate universe known as Earth-Two remained married in DC Comics.
-This version of the character stars in The Superman Family comic book in the series Mr. and Mrs. Superman, which feature the adventures of the Earth-Two Superman and his wife, Lois Lane Kent.
+This version of the character stars in The Superman Family comic book in the series Mr and Mrs Superman, which features the adventures of the Earth-Two Superman and his wife, Lois Lane Kent.
 The couple later appeared in the 2005 Infinite Crisis limited series.

-In the main DC universe, things stay the same, Lois was still not allowed to discover Superman's dual identity.
+In the main DC universe, however, things stayed the same, with Lois still not being allowed to discover Superman's dual identity.
 She loved Superman, but he said he belonged to the world and could not commit to anyone.
 In 1985, the DC universe went through a revamp with the Crisis on Infinite Earths limited series.
 The purpose of the year-long event was to get rid of some character histories, conflicting continuity, and overlapping worlds.